 In some areas of the country, properties that are not subject to HMO licensing could be covered under a selective landlord licensing scheme.
 This could be applied to certain areas where there is low demand for housing or issues with anti-social behaviour.
 We have not implemented selective landlord licensing in South Lakeland.

-Anyone who owns or manages an HMO that must be licensed has to apply to us for a licence.
+Anyone who owns or manages a HMO that must be licensed has to apply to us.